The Original Windmill Builder

 End of an Era (1890 – 1901):

 John retired from farming in 1890 although he remained active in the community.
 The farming was handled by several tenant farmers in the area.
-Adeline continued to mange the house ably, and guests and family did continue to visit.
+Adline continued to mange the house ably, and guests and family did continue to visit.
+John was such a powerful man that it is was difficult seeing him slow down.

 The farming was generating less income and things began to decline somewhat.
 A letter from Sophie to a relative in the early 1890’s sought to get George a badly needed winter coat.
 John had never been wealthy but the shipbuilding and farming had allowed him to significantly upgrade the property.
 John had worked hard every day of his life, but in his 70’s saw much less production.